ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 > Acknowledge that God’s healing takes many forms.
 Process miracles restore people gradually, over time, healing people in a way beyond our understanding.

 If you “pass them off” you give the message that they are too much for you, that seeing them is overwhelming or a burden.
 Demonstrate “being with”/carrying one another’s burdens.
 Offer practical help.
 Traumatized people may have periods of being unable to care for themselves well.
 Ask them what practical needs they have.
-Maybe it’s a shared meal when they’re struggling to eat or errands, etc. Maybe it’s simply listening, again and again.
+Maybe it’s a shared meal when they’re struggling to eat or errands.
+Maybe it’s simply listening, again and again.
 Not pushing, but offering your presence in the midst of their pain.
 There is profound power in being known and seen and loved unconditionally.
 After all, isn’t that what the church is all about?